manufont/react-swipeable-bottom-sheet/README.md

 </SwipeableBottomSheet>
 ```

-The bottom sheet's height (when open) scales automatically with its content's height.
+The bottom sheet's height (when open) scales automatically with its content.

 ### Properties